emtpb/plutho/README.md

-# PLUTHO - Python Library for coUpled THermo-piezOelectric simulations
+# plutho - Python Library for coUpled THermo-piezOelectric simulations

-This package implements the finite element method (FEM) for piezoelectric systems in Python.
+This package implements the finite element method (FEM) for thermo-piezoelectric systems in Python.
 The solvers are written from scratch only by using numpy/scipy as well as gmsh for generating the used meshes.
-Currently the simulation of piezoelectric ceramics are supported.
+Currently the simulation of piezoelectric ceramics (discs and rings) are supported.
 The simulations are done in an axisymmetric model such that the ceramics have a rectangular cross section.

 ## Features
 - Simulation of thermal field in time domain